michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 23. and they shall kill him; and in the third day he shall arise.
 And it grieved them exceedingly.

-24. And when they came to Kapher-nachum, they who took the two zuzis, the head-silver, approached Kipha and said to him, Your master, doth he not give his two zuzeen?The zuz, or zuza, was a silver coin, value one drachm.
+24. And when they came to Kapher-nachum, they who took the two zuzis, the head-silver, approached Kipha and said to him, Your master, doth he not give his two zuzeen?

 25. He saith to them, Yes.
 And when Kipha entered the house, Jeshu anticipated him, and said to him, How doth it appear to thee, Shemun? the kings of the earth, from whom do they take custom and headsilver, from their children, or from aliens?

-26. Shemun saith to him, From aliens: Jeshu saith to him, Then the children are free.Sons of the free.
+26. Shemun saith to him, From aliens: Jeshu saith to him, Then the children are free.

 27. But that we may not offend them, go to the sea, and cast the hook; and the fish that first cometh up, open his mouth; and thou shalt find a stater, that take and present for me and thee.